 We will extend the research linking penguin demography and foraging ecology to variability in the antarctic marine ecosystem.
 A major focus will be on the population biology data for the Adélie and gentoo penguins and the distribution and trophic interactions among the three species during the breeding season and the nonbreeding, winter period.
 Recent studies using satellite tags and time-depth recorders to examine postfledging foraging have provided the first detailed data on the wintering distributions of Adélie and chinstrap penguins in the Antarctic Peninsula.

 The data we gather on the impact of environmental variation on the structure of upper-trophic-level predators such as the Pygoscelis penguins will improve our understanding of the structure and function of the Antarctic.
-(B–040–E; NSF/OPP 01–25985)
+(B040E; NSF/OPP 0125985)^ top

-Walker O. Smith, College of William and Mary, Virginia Institute of Marine Sciences.
+Walker O. Smith, Virginia Institute of Marine Sciences.

 During the past few decades, oceanographers and other scientists have found significant variations in Southern Ocean biogeochemical processes from year to year.
 Some of the more significant of these interannual variations are the extent and concentration of the ice, the composition of herbivore communities, and the distribution and reproductive success of birds and marine mammals.

 Even though phytoplankton production is central to the food web, surprisingly little is known about how it varies from year to year or what role these variations may play.
 The production system in the Ross Sea consists predominantly of two major functional groups: diatoms and Phaeocystis antarctica, a colonial haptophyte.
-We will collect time-series data and assess the interannual variations of phytoplankton in the southern Ross Sea.
+In this project, we will collect time-series data and assess the interannual variations of phytoplankton in the southern Ross Sea.

 The Ross Sea provides a unique setting for such an investigation.
 We can build on a de facto, already ongoing time-series because so many studies have been conducted there in the past decade.
 Also, it has been established that there are fewer species there (relative to some other sites) and that seasonal production is as great as anywhere in the Antarctic.
 Most important, seasonal production of the total phytoplankton community (as well as its two functional groups) can be estimated from late summer nutrient profiles.